crcdng/gm/README.md

 While a metaverse understood in this way resists definition, some directions I think are interesting to explore:

 * ownership - green blockchain technology such as [Tezos](https://tezos.com/) enables us to experiment with alternative economic models
-* mixed reality - the metaverse will bridge physical and digital manifestations in VR/AR/XR
+* mixed reality - the metaverse will bridge physical and digital manifestations through VR/AR/XR/IoT
 * decentralization - a catastrophic DNS failure can bring down Facebook but it cannot stop [Hic et Nunc](https://github.com/i3games/hen-timeline/blob/main/timeline.md)
 * identities - we can play with multiple identities and avatars that persist beyond the realm of a specific world
 * openness - open standards, open minds, open communities - it is time to get rid of old gatekeeping mindsets